 However, the agreement notably did not include restrictions on small British ships.
 The French say that the British have “undermined the spirit of the deal by sending more and more small vessels” to the area over the past couple of years, according to Reuters.
-Rogoff claims that British fishermen have ramped up scallop trawling and avoided renegotiation in anticipation of losing access to the Baie de la Seine after the United Kingdom exits the European Union in 2019.
+Rogoff claims that British fishermen have ramped up scallop trawling and avoided renegotiation.
 French fisherman Anthony Quesnel complained to Agence France-Presse that the British scallop fishermen “work a month earlier than us and they leave us the crumbs.”

 Fishing for a solution

-This August, French frustration with British fishing reached a boiling point: A French TV crew captured video of approximately 35 French boats banging the hulls of about five British scallop boats and setting off smoke bombs.
+A negotiation impasse led to French frustration with British fishing, which reached a boiling point.
+A French TV crew captured video of approximately 35 French boats banging the hulls of about five British scallop boats and setting off smoke bombs.
 No one was injured in the clash, but the British asked the Royal Navy for protection.

 Avoiding an all-too-common tragedy